Udayana and Vasavadatta – Oldest Love Story of India

 Vasavadatta the far-famed queen of Udayana is the character where the recognized romantic ideal (sachiva, sakhii, shishya) is brought to the highest level of execution.
 The features of sensitive pride and surrender to the cause of the husband are not clouded but shine in her pre-eminently.
 There have been poets and dramatists who have brought her character into fine relief by presenting her in comparison and contrast with other queens Padmaavatii, Saagarikaa, and Priyadarshikaa.

-In two the Bhasa plays, we have Vasavadatta as the figure round which the whole course of events turns.
-Yaugandharayana’s policy succeeds because of the force of the circumstances and of the self -effacement of Vasavadatta, who offered him her ungrudging aid.
+In two of the Bhasa plays, we have Vasavadatta as the figure around which the whole course of events turns.
+Yaugandharayana’s policy succeeds because of the force of the circumstances and of the self-effacement of Vasavadatta, who offered him her ungrudging aid.
 She reconciles herself to her new position as the trusted and respected attendant maid, in which occupation, she has to weave the marriage garland of Padmavati and do other unwonted and difficult things.
 She accuses none for her ordeal of separation but relentless fate.
 The Samudragriha episode affords solace to her, proving, if any proof was necessary, that she was, as before, the king’s beloved par excellence.

 Her recognition or appreciation of Padmavati as her valued co-wife is a thing not uncommon in literature and in history for Hindu wives of high birth and position.
 The mutual respect and affection of the two queens, born of Vasavadatta’s majestic demeanour and Padmavati’s stately courtesy.